Eat, Drink and be Maika`i: Hotel Lively but No Kitchen Until 2014

 But the new restaurant won’t be open until fall or winter.
 Pike said their hopes are to open by the end of the year.

 “We’re trying to be as green as possible,” he said, noting the plans for LED lights and solar hot water in addition to the green cleaning products the hotel already uses.
+If you’re also seeking to embrace a more sustainable approach and incorporate energy-efficient lighting, see here now!

 Not only will the building be green in terms of energy, though.
 Pike said once the restaurant is opened, their aim is to serve as much locally grown food as they can, a practice they started before the fire.